Information Station Specialists Website

 2. Determine a broadcast location and/or operating area, consulting with us.

-Each standard Information Radio Station (whether fixed or portable) transmits in a 3-5 mile radius from an antenna centerpoint, covering 25-75 square miles.
-Broadcasts may also be simulcast to the internet via the StreamCAST Service, which can include Alexa Advisories.
-The 3-5 miles of coverage can be a lot farther for the RadioSAFE Systems.
+Each standard Information Radio Station (whether fixed or portable) transmits in a 3-5 mile radius from an antenna center point, covering 25-75 square miles.
+The range of coverage can be a lot farther for RadioSAFE Systems.
 Consult with Bill Baker (616.772.2300 x102) to identify the best plan for selecting an operating territory and an antenna site.

-Additionally, listening both within and outside the radio coverage area(s) is possible, if you select the StreamCAST Service to simulcast across the internet to listeners with PCs and portable devices.
+Additionally, listening to the program both within and outside the radio coverage area(s) is possible, if you select the StreamCAST Service to simulcast it across the internet to listeners with PCs and portable devices.

-For best coverage, the immediate antenna location should be free of objects that are immediately lateral to the antenna.
+The immediate area around the antenna should be free of objects that are lateral to and taller than the antenna.
 This includes buildings, trees, terrain features, lighting, power and communication poles, other antennas and towers, overpasses and highway signs.

 Lateral obstructions that exceed the height of the antenna support should be at least twice as far from the antenna support as they exceed its height.
-For example: if the AM antenna is mounted on a 20’ pole, if there is a 35' tree nearby (15' taller), the tree should be separated by 30' or more.
+For example, if the AM antenna is mounted on a 20’ pole, if there is a 35' tree nearby (15' taller), the tree should be separated by 30' (15’ x 2) or more.
 See "Radio Antenna Siting."

 Positioning the Antenna Near Obstructions that Exceed the Antenna Support's Height